 How to Have a Magical Christmas Eve in New York

-'Twas the night before Christmas and all through New York, Plum Guide properties are boasting about how incredible they are.
-But don’t worry – there’s plenty else going on as well.
+'Twas the night before Christmas and all through New York, the properties in our collection are boasting about how incredible they are.
+But don’t worry - there’s plenty else going on as well.
 Christmas is a classic time of year to visit New York City, and one of the times when it’s at its best.
 Don your warmest coat and your waterproof shoes (because the weather here isn’t a joke at this time of year) and get ready to explore New York at its festive prime.
-Here’s our guide to Christmas eve in New York.
+Here at Plum Guide, we've put our expert heads together to come up with the ultimate guide for you and your winter trip to the Big Apple, so without further ado, here’s our guide to Christmas eve in New York.

 Skate at the Rockefeller Centre